This guide explains the use case for the

 Any address can trigger the

 topUp function.
-This is an intentional design pattern that shows how easy it is to make an existing contract Keeper-compatible while maintaining an open interface.
+This is an intentional design pattern that shows how easy it is to make an existing contract compatible with Chainlink Automation while maintaining an open interface.
 All validations are performed before the funding is triggered.
 If the conditions are not met, any attempt to top up will revert.